Tianjin University of Technology

-The Tianjin University of Technology (天津理工大学) is a municipal public university in Tianjin, China.
-The university is founded in 1981.
+The Tianjin University of Technology (天津理工大学) is a municipal public university in Xiqing, Tianjin, China.
+It is affiliated with the City of Tianjin and funded by the municipal government.

+The university was officially established in 1996.
 As an engineering based multi-discipline university, the university now has over 16,000 students, 988 teaching faculty and offers 45 Bachelor programs and 39 Master programs in areas such as science, engineering, humanities and management on 2 campuses.

+Colleges and schools

 Technical College for the Deaf

 Technical College for the Deaf (TUID, 聋人工学院), Tianjin University of Technology, a principal member of PEN-International, is thus far the only college of its kind in China, and one of the most famous technical colleges for the deaf in the world.
 It has good cooperative relations with other technical colleges for the deaf in the world, such as National Technical Institute for the Deaf (NTID), Rochester Institute of Technology (RIT) in the United States, and National University Corporation Tsukuba University of Technology (NTUT) in Japan.

 In its history of fifteen years, over 300 students have entered the society as teachers, architects, public officials in federations of the disabled, and internet management.
 In recent years, all of the college's graduates have found employment.
-In May, 2006, its course of computer science and technology was awarded the title of Distinguished Major.
+In May 2006, its course of computer science and technology was awarded the title of Distinguished Major.